osayiosas/dom_manipulation/README.md

 `documents`
  and th `nodeList`

- and how to convert them in an array using `forEach`
+ and how to convert them into an array using `forEach`